 Your doctor will recommend the best type of anesthesia for you.
 General anesthesia or local anesthesia with intravenous sedation can be used.

 In most cases, patients experience pain for 24 to 72 hours.
 Some swelling usually occurs in the breast tissue but it resolves within a month of surgery.

 Most patients can go out in public within two to four days.
 In an effort to maintain the softest possible state for the implant, you will have to perform an external breast massage designed to move the implant in its pocket.
-Vigorous physical activity, such as running, jumping, bouncing, heaving lifting, or aerobics cannot be resumed until four weeks after surgery.
+Vigorous physical activity cannot be resumed until four weeks after surgery.
+This includes:

 This is considered major surgery, so you should think carefully about your specific expectations and communicate your goals to your plastic surgeon.
-In addition to the risks associated with anesthesia, complications can include bleeding, infection, scarring issues, and postoperative breast asymmetry.
+In addition to the risks associated with anesthesia, complications can include:

 Breast augmentation usually produces a rejuvenated, more youthful, fuller, and attractive breast appearance.